 Mobile devices have become one of the primary ways we communicate and interact with each other.
 The power of a computer is now at our fingertips, allowing us to bank, shop, view medical history, attend to work remotely, and communicate virtually anywhere.
 With all these convenient features come added risks, but here are some tips to protect your devices and your personal information.

 - Password-Protect Your Devices.
 A mobile device is much more likely to be lost since you carry it around with you.
-Make sure you enable a PIN (6 digits is more secure than 4) and/or enable a fingerprint scan, if it is available. iPhone settings shown below.
+Make sure you enable a PIN (6 digits is more secure than 4) and/or enable a fingerprint scan, if it is available. iPhone settings are shown below.

 - Backup Your Data and Settings!
 Whether you backup to the cloud or to your computer through a physical connection, make sure you have backups turned on!
-If you phone is lost or damaged, you can transfer your data and settings from the backup to your new phone. iPhone settings shown below.
+If your phone is lost or damaged, you can transfer your data and settings from the backup to your new phone. iPhone settings are shown below.